-Elliot Salazar is a Senior Designer at Refinery29, an award-winning digital media company, where he oversees the design for R29’s social media channels – including Facebook, Twitter, and Instagram.
-If you’ve liked, double tapped, or retweeted a post on one of R29’s social feeds then you’ve probably seen some of his work!
+Elliot Salazar (@elliotsalazar) is a Senior Designer at Virtue, the creative agency born from VICE that specializes in channel-agnostic brand platforms, programs and campaigns.
+Previously he was at Refinery29 – so if you’ve liked, double tapped, or retweeted a post on one of R29’s social feeds then you’ve probably seen some of his design work!
 Originally from Texas, he studied Design at Texas Tech University and later received his MFA in Design from the School of Visuals Art’s Designer as Author & Entrepreneur Program, co-chaired by Lita Talarico and Steve Heller.
-He’s been an active member of AIGA/NY for several years and has volunteered at many events.
-Finally, he competed in the live design competition Command X during the 2015 AIGA Design Conference in New Orleans – so maybe that’s why he might look a little familiar!
-Photo by: Erin Yamagata
+Elliot does not like to drink coffee or eat avocados.
+Photo: Erin Yamagata

 Stacey Panousopoulos has extensive management and customer service experience in the creative sector.
 Prior to working with AIGA NY she was the office manager, student advisor and seminar coordinator for Gotham Writers’ Workshop, the leading private creative writing school in New York City and online.
 She earned a BA in creative writing and classical studies at Hunter College in NYC.
 At AIGA NY, she builds relationships with the existing 3,000 members, the board of directors, sponsoring corporations and a range of external partners.